jmkasunich/multistmbl/README.md

 link.

-Most of the hardware cost in a STMBL drive is the F4 controller and its rather extensive and very flexible mix if I/O.  The MultiSTMBL project hope to amortize that costs over multiple axes.
-The project will have two boards - a power board with an F3 controller that is very similar to the STMBL power section, and a control board with an F4 controller that is capable of running MULTIPLE power boards.
+Most of the hardware cost in a STMBL drive is the F4 controller and its rather extensive and very flexible mix of I/O.  The MultiSTMBL project hopes to amortize that cost over multiple axes.
+The project will have two boards - a power board with an F3 controller that is very similar to the STMBL power section, and a control board with an F4 controller that is capable of running *multiple* power boards.
 The exact number of power boards per control board will depend on chip resources, but will be a minimum of three.